 You can purchase API kits from local pet stores.
 They’re inexpensive and allow fish owners to see whether ammonia levels are above zero.

 To use one, place some of the tank’s water into the test tube provided with the test and add a few drops of the testing solution.
 Shake the mixture to make it change color.
-A color chart provided with the test will tell you the level of ammonia in the water.

 You can also purchase test strips, which are slightly cheaper and easier to use.
 Dip the strip into the tank’s water and check the colors to determine the results.
 However, most experts agree that test strips are less accurate than traditional tests.